ngasner/cryo/README.md

 # cryo
-This is to post code form various steps along the way of the code development to accurately determine Proportions of particles in certain states in cryo-EM micrographs
+This is to post code from various steps along the way of the code development to accurately determine proportions of particles in certain configurations in cryo-EM micrographs.
+Mainly done by standard template matching techniques.
 1. Fourier Basics
 2. Basic implementation
 3. MRC implementation